-The Routing API function 'reachable-locations' calculates whether one or more locations can be reached from a waypoint (or the other way around: route reachable from locations).
+The Routing API method startAndCreateReachableLocationsAreas calculates whether one or more locations can be reached from a waypoint or along a route within given horizons.
+Of course, this is also possible the other way around, so from the locations to the waypoint or route.

 For both calculations, the PTV Routing API considers the road network distance.

-The dealer search is a common use case which needs the function 'reachable-locations' in order to detect the position of dealers within a given horizon.
+The dealer search is a common use case which needs the asynchronous method startandCreateReachableLocations in order to detect the position of dealers within a given horizon.

 Detailed Consideration